 Guide to U.S. Roosevelt Dimes

-In late 1945, Sinnock submitted sketches of his design for the Roosevelt Dime to the Commission of Fine Arts.
-The initial models were not approved and various changes were made to the obverse and reverse designs as well as the size, placement, and font of the inscriptions.
-The finished design was approved in January 1946 and production soon began.
+In late 1945, Sinnock submitted his design sketches for the Roosevelt Dime to the Commission of Fine Arts.
+The initial models were not approved, and various changes were made to the obverse and reverse designs, as well as the size, placement, and font of the inscriptions.
+The finished design was approved in January 1946, and production soon began.
 The entire process was rushed considerably so that the initial release would coincide with the annual fundraising event of the March of Dimes.
-This non-profit organization was founded by President Roosevelt to combat polio and improve the health of mothers and babies.
+President Roosevelt founded this non-profit organization to combat polio and improve the health of mothers and babies.

 The obverse design of the Roosevelt Dime features a left-facing portrait of the former president.
 Although not confirmed, some historians believe that Sinnock copied his portrait from a bronze plaque created by African-American artist Selma Burke.
 The inscription “LIBERTY” appears in front of the portrait, while the motto “IN GOD WE TRUST” and the date appear below.
 The designer’s initials “JS” appear at the truncation of the neck.
 In 2000, a minor modification to the obverse design was made to reduce the size of the portrait in order to move the inscriptions away from the rim.

 The reverse design features a lit torch at the center with an olive branch and oak branch on each side.
 The initial sketches prepared by Sinnock had depicted the lit torch and branches grasped by a hand, but the design committee rejected this version.
 The final design is completed with the motto “E PLURIBUS UNUM” in a straight line, interrupted by the torch and branches, and the inscriptions “UNITED STATES OF AMERICA” and “ONE DIME” surrounding it.